Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

   The default RECOMMENDED duration of this timer is 12 hours.
 This value is mainly driven by application requirements and MAY be changed by the application.
-* Last tile: The last tile can be carried in the All-1 fragment.
+* Last tile: The last tile MUST NOT be carried in the All-1 fragment.

 With this set of parameters, the SCHC fragment header is 16 bits, including FPort; payload overhead will be 8 bits as FPort is already a part of